 Researchers and doctors still aren’t completely sure why some people have significant acne and others only ever get a few blackheads, but they have determined how acne forms.

-Dermatologists used to believe that bacteria were the main cause of acne, but they have recently discovered that inflammation is really the root of the problem.
-Bacteria, along with oil production, still play a significant role, but all acne starts with some degree of inflammation.
+Dermatologists used to believe that bacteria 🦠 were the main cause of acne, but they have since discovered that inflammation is really at the root of the problem.
+Bacteria, along with oil production, play a significant role, but all acne starts with some degree of inflammation.

 Bacteria and Acne

-Once p. acnes are trapped in a pore due to inflammation, they become much less helpful.
-Cut off from air completely and trapped in a pore along with excess oil, the bacteria can multiply quickly and create a minor infection.
+Once P. acnes are trapped in a pore due to inflammation 🔥, they become less helpful.
+Away from oxygen, and trapped in a pore along with excess oil, the bacteria can multiply quickly and create a minor infection.
 To stop the spread of the infection, the skin triggers the inflammation response again, which is why pimples and cysts can be more inflamed and tender than other forms of acne.
-The immune system sends cells to fight the bacteria, and if they succeed, pus is generated and a pimple forms.
+The immune system sends cells to fight the bacteria.
+As they succeed, pus is generated, and a pimple forms.

 However, sometimes the infection isn’t defeated so quickly.
-P. acnes bacteria can release a chemical that attaches to the skin cells and makes them seem like bacteria.
-This causes the immune system cells to attack the skin cells while allowing the bacteria to grow in number.
-The immune system cells eventually break down the skin cells, and the bacteria spread deeper into the skin.
+P. acnes bacteria can release a chemical that attaches to the skin cells and makes them seem like bacteria 🦠.
+This causes the immune system cells to attack the skin cells while allowing the bacteria to increase.
+The immune system cells eventually break down the skin cells, driving the bacterial spread deeper.
 This is how cysts form, and why they’re so difficult to get rid of.